|Toxic Mould Via www.ciriscience.org|

 Lisa Petrison recommends the accommodation at Mercy Hot Springs (CA) and KOA.
 Here is a detailed post on what you need to know about getting clear at Mercy.
 The KOA in Moab UT is one that is recommended.

 Lisa mentions that the KOA Cabins are log cabin construction with no plumbing.
-Just check in with how recently they have treated the wood.
-Note that she has found some of their bathrooms are mouldy.
-It's important to pick a KOA location in an area where the outside air is good.
+Just check in with how recently they have treated the wood and how old the cabin is.
+Some of them are starting to go mouldy and I suspect it's coming from the foundation.

 |Ghost Ranch NM|